abpframework/abp/docs/en/UI/Blazor/Authentication.md

 The [application startup template](../../Startup-Templates/Application.md) is properly configured to use OpenId Connect to authenticate the user;

 {{if UI == "BlazorServer"}}
-* When the Blazor application needs to authenticate, it is redirected to the login page built with Razor Pages UI in the same application.
-* Users can enter username & password to login if they already have an account.
-If not, they can use the register form to create a new user.
-They can also use forgot password and other features.
-* Finally, they are redirected back to the Blazor application to complete the login process.
+The Blazor Server application UI is actually a hybrid application that is combined with the MVC UI, and uses the login page provided by the MVC UI.
+When users enter a page that requires login, they are redirected to the `/Account/Login` page.
+Once they complete the login process, they are returned back to the application's UI.
+The login page also contains features like registration, password recovery, etc.

 {{end}}